metalheim/navidrome-plugin-artist-nfo-metadata/README.md

 If you have multiple libraries, it searches all mounted libraries and returns the first match.

 > [!NOTE]
-> if you're a KODI user and use a seperate [Artist information folder](https://kodi.wiki/view/Artist_information_folder), this must be inside a library to be compatible with this plugin
+> if you're a KODI user and use a seperate [Artist information folder](https://kodi.wiki/view/Artist_information_folder), this must be inside a library to be compatible with this plugin.
-> f.e. if your Artist information folder is a folder called `ArtistInfoKodi` inside your library 1, then set the following configuration:
+> For example: If your Artist information folder is a folder called `ArtistInfoKodi` inside your library 1, then set the following configuration:
 > go to Navidrome -> Plugins -> artist-nfo-metadata -> Configuration -> Artistfolder Subpath -> Click `+`
 > ![Screenshot of an example configuration for KODI users](screenshots/configuration-example.png)